-A personalized continuation of coverage packet will be mailed to your home after your department has terminated your employment in the Human Resources Management System (HRMS).
-If you have not received a COBRA packet within two weeks after you have received your final pay from the university, please contact Jennifer Gang at 314-362-4925.
+A personalized continuation of coverage packet will be mailed to your home by WageWorks after your termination of employment has been entered in Workday and your employment has ended.
+If you have not received a COBRA packet within two weeks after you have received your final pay from the university, please contact the WashU Benefits Team at 314-935-2332.

 You have 60 days after the later of 1) the cancellation of coverage date or 2) the date the university sends you the COBRA enrollment packet to enroll in COBRA continued health benefits.
 The same university health benefits can be extended for a period up to eighteen months and you are required to pay the total premium cost.

 The Consolidated Omnibus Budget Reconciliation Act (COBRA) was signed into law in 1986 requiring certain employers who sponsor group health plans to offer their employees and their families continuation coverage at group rates that otherwise would have been forfeited in certain situations.